LogoHistorical Figure MBTI

 The Odessa Legacy

-Odessa became one of the great cities of the Black Sea within a generation of de Ribas's death.
-By the mid-nineteenth century, it was the fourth-largest city in the Russian Empire, a polyglot commercial port that blended Russian, Ukrainian, Jewish, Greek, Italian, and French influences into a culture distinctly its own.
-The free-port status de Ribas had lobbied for — granted in 1817 — made it a magnet for traders from across the Mediterranean world, fulfilling exactly the vision de Ribas had articulated when he proposed the site.
+Odessa became one of the great cities of the Black Sea within a generation of de Ribas's death — by the mid-nineteenth century, the fourth-largest city in the Russian Empire, a polyglot port blending Russian, Ukrainian, Jewish, Greek, Italian, and French influences into a culture distinctly its own.
+The free-port status he lobbied for, granted in 1817, fulfilled exactly the vision he had articulated when he proposed the site.

-The paradox of his legacy is that the city he founded is far more durable than any of his other projects, yet Odessa was built by his successors, not by him.
-De Ribas created the possibility and the initial framework; it was the Duc de Richelieu, governor from 1803 to 1814, who gave the city its characteristic architecture, its institutions, and its civic culture.
-De Ribas was a founding energy, not a founding father in the institutional sense.
-That, too, is the ENTP pattern: the energy that starts things, the mind that sees what others cannot, and the inability to stay long enough to become the thing itself.
+The paradox is that Odessa was built by his successors, not by him.
+De Ribas created the possibility; the Duc de Richelieu, governor from 1803 to 1814, gave the city its architecture, its institutions, and its civic culture.
+De Ribas was a founding energy, not a founding father in the institutional sense — which is the ENTP pattern precisely: the mind that sees what others cannot, and the inability to stay long enough to become the thing itself.

-The conspiracy against Paul I — in which de Ribas participated alongside Nikolai Zubov and Platon Zubov — ended his life before the assassination was carried out.
-He is remembered today primarily as a street in Odessa: Deribasovskaya, one of the city's main boulevards, named in his honor.
-There is a particular justice in this.
+He is remembered today primarily as a street: Deribasovskaya, one of Odessa's main boulevards.
 A man who founded a city as a side project deserves to be remembered as a street people walk down every day without thinking about why it bears that name.

 Logo